2022-2023 General Scholarship Opportunities

 Black History Month Scholarship: Principal Financial Group® is inviting high school students in the U.S. to participate in the EVERFI Black History Month Challenge, a first-of-its-kind national scholarship competition to inspire students and spark critical conversations.
 The challenge runs through the month of February and was created by EVERFI, an innovator in social impact education, to help students in grades 9-12 understand the Black experience through perspectives, successes, and struggles.
 Students will complete four digital lessons and compete in a capstone essay contest, in which they’re invited to share a plan for fostering conversation about Black history in their communities year-round.
 EVERFI will award a total of $20,000 in scholarships to three winners of the challenge.
 More information and application: Here.
 Application opening soon!!

 High School Prevention Magazine Scholarship: High School Prevention Magazine offers a scholarship to high school seniors who write the best essay on preventing abuse.
 More information and application: Here.
 There is no DEADLINE to submit the essays!
 We accept essay submissions year-round!

 Hills Bank Leadership Grant Application: Open to current high school juniors in eastern Iowa, this program offers a unique opportunity to gain valuable leadership skills and earn a 4-H Scholarship.
 You do not need to be a current Iowa 4-H member to apply for the Leadership Scholarship program.
 For current High School Juniors- Hills Bank Leadership Grant, applicants will also need 2 letters of recommendation from either a community member, employer, or volunteer and from a school teacher or academic advisor.
 Within the application is a section to send the request to each reference for a letter to be submitted on your behalf.
 Please begin your application in a timely fashion to give your references time to submit their letter.
 More information and application: Here.
 Application opening soon!!
 Helpful Tips Here.

 **Grand Lodge of Iowa Masonic MCEC Technical Scholarships: Scholarships for seniors who plan to enroll in a mechanical or technical course of study at an accredited Iowa Community College.
 Selection is based on academics, character and citizenship, communication skills, and financial need.
 More information and application: Here.
+PDF Application.
 Deadline: March 1